zhongyy/Deep-Difference-Analysis-in-Similar-looking-face-recognition/README.md

 ```
 git clone https://github.com/zhongyy/Deep-Difference-Analysis-in-Similar-looking-face-recognition.git
 ```
-2. Download the pretrained model and put it in the root code.
+2. Download the pretrained model and put it in the root fold.

 The model could be download from [Baiduyun](https://pan.baidu.com/s/19FHYCmDCAKjgNmJVMOvJgA). password: dmo1

 ### run the demo
 1. Extract the features of Face images.
 We provide an example of Chow Yun Fat and a stand-in for him.

-As we provide the related images and in-process data, you could run extract_zhou.m and then run generate_zhou.m to get the result from scratch, or you could either run generate_zhou.m using some in-process data.
+As we provide the related images and in-process data, you could run extract_zhou.m and then run generate_zhou.m to get the result from scratch.

-Note that some code related to your own path should be changed.
+Note that some code related to your own caffe path should be changed.
 ```
 matlab extract_zhou.m
 matlab generate_zhou.m
 ```
-or
+2. If it is hard for you to run feature extraction code related to Matcaffe, you can run generate_zhou.m using some in-process data.
 ```
 matlab generate_zhou.m
 ```